-Nadia decides to save $200 of her income to a tax-free savings account and use the other $200 to pay down her debt every month.
+Nadia decides to regularly save $200 of her income to a tax-free savings account using a pre-authorized contribution plan.
+She also decides to use the other $200 to pay down her debt every month.
 She is already making the minimum debt payments on her student loans and line of credit ($600).

 The combination of paying down her debt and starting to invest makes Nadia feel good that she is moving in a positive direction financially.
 Having the discipline to both save and pay down debt will also show whichever financial institution she borrows from in the future that she can manage her finances.

 Paying down debt and saving can be complementary

 Should you use your money to invest or to pay down debt?
 Your answer depends on a number of individual factors, such as your goals, your debts and your approach to money.

 An MD Advisor3 will help you get clear answers and a personalized strategy, help you organize your debts and give you practical advice on how to pay them off sooner.